-The Knight Campus, located in the western section of Warwick, adjacent to Routes 2 and 3 and easily accessible to Routes 95 and 295, was opened in September, 1972, with an enrollment of close to 3,000 students.
+The Knight Campus, located in the western section of Warwick, adjacent to Routes 2 and 3 and easily accessible to Routes 95 and 295, opened in September of 1972, with an enrollment of close to 3,000 students.
 All facilities at this campus are housed under one roof, a futuristic megastructure which encourages social, educational and cultural exchanges among the entire student body.

-In November, 1970, Rhode Island voters approved a $12,250,000 bond issue for construction of the Flanagan Campus and preliminary planning for a Newport-Mount Hope Campus.
+In November of 1970, Rhode Island voters approved a $12,250,000 bond issue for construction of the Flanagan Campus and preliminary planning for a Newport-Mount Hope Campus.

-Construction of the Flanagan Campus was started in the summer of 1974.
-The 300-acre campus, located on Louisquisset Pike at Route 146 in Lincoln, was opened in September, 1976, with an enrollment of 1,700 students.
+Construction of the Flanagan Campus started in the summer of 1974.
+The 300-acre campus, located on Louisquisset Pike at Route 146 in Lincoln, opened in September of 1976, with an enrollment of 1,700 students.

 Like the Warwick facility, the design of the Flanagan Campus encourages interaction among all students.
 One large building, made up of three connecting modules, totals nearly seven and one half acres of floor space and includes such innovative features as solar panels for heating water in the field house and computerized temperature control for the building.